-Outside the capital, Windhoek, the standard of medical facilities is often limited.
+Outside major urban centres, the standard of medical facilities is often limited.
 Doctors and hospitals generally require cash payment, regardless of whether the patient has travel insurance.
-In the event of a serious illness or accident, medical evacuation to South Africa, which can cost as much as $A23,000, may be necessary.
+In the event of a serious illness or accident, medical evacuation to South Africa, which can cost as much as A$23,000, may be necessary.

 The rate of HIV/AIDS infection in Namibia is very high.
 You should exercise appropriate precautions if engaging in activities that expose you to risk of infection.